The Khalistan infiltration: What we are witnessing in Delhi is exactly what SJF planned

 New Delhi, Jan 26: A couple of days back the proscribed terror group Sikhs for Justice which is batting for a separate Khalistan state had offered a reward for Punjab farmer to hoist a Khalistan flag at the India Gate.

 On India's Republic Day, those protesting against the farm laws stormed the Red Fort and hoisted a flag and it was not the Tricolour.
-The SJF which has been trying to infiltrate the protests had announced a reward of USD 2,50,000 for hosting the Khalistan flag in New Delhi.
-The Centre had cited this claim, while supporting its claim regarding the presence of separatist elements.
+It was not a flag of Khalistan either as the SJF had asked for.

 Protesting farmers enter Red Fort complex, hoist flag